codeonlyjs/website/content/guide/start.md

 * The ".html" button will download a .html file containing your experiment.
-You'll still need a web connection to run it because it gets JavaScript and CSS files from the CodeOnly site, but it's an easy way to make a simple web app.
+You'll still need a web connection to run it because it gets JavaScript and CSS files via CDN, but it's an easy way to make a simple web app.

-* The Lab only supports a single source code file but you can still create multiple component classes - just put them one after the other.
+* The Lab only supports a single source code file but you can still use multiple components - just put them one after the other.

 ## CDN Packages